harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 I'm currently using <a href="https://github.com/wbthomason/packer.nvim">Packer</a> to manage my plugins.
 On startup, my `init.lua` loads in all of my plugins (and sets up packer) by sourcing a module at `~/.config/nvim/lua/plugins/init.lua`.

+> I've recently switched to <a href="https://github.com/folke/lazy.nvim">nvim.lazy</a> for plugin management and no longer use the below functions.

 The instructions for Packer are pretty straightforward, you basically just list the plugins you want installed and they're installed for you when you run `:PackerSync`.
 The only custom part of my configuration here is the following helper functions:

 ```lua:title=~/.config/nvim/lua/plugins/init.lua